zhudso/zhudso/README.md

 - 👋 Hi, I’m Zach Hudson.
-- 👀 I’m interested in finding ways to automate repetitive tasks
+- 👀 I’m interested in finding ways to automate repetitive tasks with Powershell.
-- 🌱 Using Powershell to help engineer solutions to problems that may or may not exist..
+- 🌱 Learning Powershell to help engineer solutions to problems that may or may not exist..

 <!---
 zhudso/zhudso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.